H-1B Visa Requirements: What You Need to Know

 1. H1B Visa Requirements

-The H1B visa is a powerful visa that enables foreign nationals to work in “specialty occupations.”
+The H1B visa is a powerful visa that enables foreign nationals to work in “specialty occupations” and understanding the documents needed for H1B is an important part of the process.
 The H1B visa is valid for up to 3 years initially, with one 3-year extension available.

-There are four main requirements for getting an H1B visa.
+There are four main H1B visa requirements that must be met to obtain an H1B visa.

 • You must have a valid job offer from a US employer